 First, take a deep breath.
 You’ve got this!

-If you build or manage websites for your clients, chances are you’re already doing SEO for them unknowingly.
+If you build or manage websites for your clients, you’re probably already doing SEO for them unknowingly.
 And, probably not getting paid for it.
-After all, great web design, user experience, performance, and accessibility are all the foundational building blocks of SEO.
+After all, excellent web design, user experience, performance, and accessibility are all the foundational building blocks of SEO.

 Even if you don’t already build or manage sites for your clients — say you’re a digital marketing agency — it’s relatively easy to learn how to do SEO for your existing client list.